Blue-rose28/CryptoClustering/README.md

 ## Usage
 Open the _Crypto_Clustering.ipynb_ Jupyter Notebook to access the project code.
-Run the cells in the notebook to perform the analysis and visualize the results.
+Run the cells in the notebook to analyse and visualize the results.
 Follow the step-by-step instructions in the notebook to replicate the analysis.

 ## Data